PeterOste/Employee-Tracker/README.md

 ## Database Configuration
 1. Ensure that MySQL is installed on your machine.
 2. Navigate to the `db` folder, which contains the `schema.sql` and `seeds.sql` files.
-4. Open the terminal and enter your MySQL credentials: `mysql -u you_username -p`
+4. Open the terminal and enter your MySQL credentials: `mysql -u "your_username" -p`
 5. Enter your password when prompted.
 6. To create the tables and populate initial data in the `employee_tracker_db;` execute the following commands in the MySQL shell:
     - `USE employee_tracker_db;`